Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 Both apps have search, but the underlying model is different and that difference shows after a year of accumulated notes.

-Google Keep search.
-Backed by Google's search infrastructure.
-Sub-second results across thousands of notes.
+Google Keep search is backed by Google's search infrastructure and returns sub-second results across thousands of notes.
 OCR on images means a note containing a photo of a whiteboard returns a hit when you search for words written on the whiteboard.
-The Keep help page on search lists supported filters: by color, by label, by reminder type, by collaborator, by file type.
+The Keep help page on search lists filters by color, label, reminder type, collaborator, and file type.
 Results are flat and chronological, which suits the short-lived nature of most Keep notes.

-Notion search.
-Slower but more structural.
-Searches across page titles, page content, database property values, and database filters.
+Notion search is slower but more structural.
+It searches across page titles, page content, database property values, and database filters.
 Per Notion's search documentation, the search index updates within seconds of an edit.
-The killer feature is filtered search inside a database (find all projects where status = "in progress" AND owner = "me" AND updated > "last week"); this kind of structured query is impossible in Keep.
-Tradeoff: Notion search across very large workspaces (50,000+ pages) takes 1-3 seconds per query, noticeably slower than Keep.
+The killer feature is filtered search inside a database, such as finding all projects where status is "in progress," owner is "me," and updated is after "last week."
+That kind of structured query is impossible in Keep.
+The tradeoff is that Notion search across very large workspaces can take 1-3 seconds per query, noticeably slower than Keep.

 Final Take

-Google Keep wins for fast capture and Google Workspace integration; if you spend your day in Gmail, Keep is already in your sidebar.
-Notion wins for systems work: databases, project trackers, team wikis.
-The two tools rarely compete head-to-head; the mature workflow runs both.
+Google Keep wins for fast capture and Google Workspace integration.
+If you spend your day in Gmail, Keep is already in your sidebar.
+Notion wins for systems work: databases, project trackers, and team wikis.
+The two tools rarely compete head-to-head because the mature workflow runs both.
 For AI-grounded synthesis across notes plus PDFs plus research, Atlas beats both at the cross-source question with cited passages.